script26/secure-desktop-os-ideas/README.md

 - you should care about the guest os security as well, so disable any unnecessary kernel modules to absolute minimum
 - unikernals are interesting, can run only the app needed, but im not sure how you would pass gui bridge to it
+- if ya can, android apps are secure with their custom jvm implementation, and memory safe java/kotlin

 # Q&A
 Why not qubes os/chrome os?